Ryan Hendrix

-Ryan Matthew Hendrix (born December 16, 1994) is an American professional baseball pitcher in the Arizona Diamondbacks organization.
-He made his MLB debut in 2021 for the Cincinnati Reds.
+Ryan Matthew Hendrix (born December 16, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

-Career

 Amateur career

 Hendrix attended Cypress Woods High School in Cypress, Texas.
 He was drafted by the Cleveland Indians in the 17th round of the 2013 MLB draft, but did not sign and attended Texas A&M University.
 In 2015, Hendrix played for the United States collegiate national team.
 Against Cuba, Hendrix, Tanner Houck, and A. J. Puk combined to throw a no-hitter.
 Hendrix was drafted by the Cincinnati Reds in the 5th round, with the 138th overall selection, of the 2016 MLB draft, and signed with them.

 Professional career

 Cincinnati Reds

 Hendrix split his professional debut season of 2016 between the Billings Mustangs and the Dayton Dragons, going a combined 3–1 with a 3.57 ERA and 36 strikeouts over 35 1/3 innings.
 He split the 2017 season between Dayton and the Daytona Tortugas, going a combined 5–5 with a 2.90 ERA and 88 strikeouts over 62 innings.
 He spent the 2018 season with Daytona, going 4–4 with a 1.76 ERA and 79 strikeouts over 51 innings.
 He split the 2019 season between the Arizona League Reds and the Chattanooga Lookouts, going a combined 4–0 with a 1.85 ERA and 31 strikeouts over 24 1/3 innings.

-Hendrix was added to the Reds 40–man roster after the 2019 season.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On November 20, 2019, the Reds added Hendrix to their 40-man roster to protect him from the Rule 5 draft.
+He did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On April 23, 2021, Hendrix was promoted to the major leagues for the first time.
 He made his MLB debut that day, pitching a shutout inning of relief against the St. Louis Cardinals.
 In the game, he also recorded his first two major league strikeouts, punching out Justin Williams and Tommy Edman.

 On April 24, 2022, Hendrix was designated for assignment by the Reds.
 He cleared waivers and was sent outright to Triple-A Louisville on April 29.

-He had his contract selected again on July 16.
-He was returned to the minors on July 19.
-He had his contract selected on July 30, 2022.

-On October 20, 2022, Hendrix elected to become a free agent.
+He had his contract selected back to the major league roster on July 16, and was returned to the minors on July 19.
+He again had his contract selected on July 30.
+In 9 total games for Cincinnati, Hendrix recorded a 5.40 ERA with 9 strikeouts in 8 1/3 innings pitched.
+On October 15, Hendrix was removed from the 40-man roster and sent outright to Triple–A Louisville.
+On October 20, Hendrix elected to become a free agent.

 Arizona Diamondbacks

+On December 9, 2022, Hendrix signed a minor league contract with the Arizona Diamondbacks.
+He made only three appearances for the Triple–A Reno Aces, posting a 3.00 ERA with 2 strikeouts in 3.0 innings of work.
+On August 30, 2023, Hendrix was released by the Diamondbacks organization.